Myth: Hospice care is only for people giving up on life.

 Myth: Hospice care ends with the passing of the patient.

-Fact: Bereavement care is an important part of hospice.
+Fact: Bereavement or grief support is an important part of hospice.
 At Compassus, we offer families a full year of bereavement support after the death of a family member.
 We also help with funeral arrangements and other issues that arise after death.

 Myth: Hospice is only for people with cancer.